Frequently Asked Questions About Dental Health

 4. What's the latest word on the safety of amalgam-type fillings?

 Over the past several years, concerns have been raised about silver-colored fillings, otherwise called amalgams.
-Because amalgams contain the toxic substance mercury, some people think that they are responsible for causing a number of diseases, including autism, Alzheimer's disease, and multiple sclerosis.
+Because amalgams contain the toxic substance mercury, some people think that they are responsible for causing a number of diseases, including autism spectrum disorders, Alzheimer's disease, and multiple sclerosis.

 In March of 2002, the FDA reconfirmed the safety of amalgams.
 Although amalgams do contain mercury, when they are mixed with other metals, such as silver, copper, tin, and zinc, they form a stable alloy that dentists have used for more than 100 years to fill and preserve hundreds of millions of decayed teeth.
 The National Institutes of Health conducted several large-scale studies that concluded in 2006 that amalgam fillings were safe.